 Passionflower is a calming herb.
 Taken as a tea before bed, it can help you sleep.
 At least one clinic trial has found it to lower anxiety.
 It is also believed to have anti-inflammitory and pain killing properties.
 Great for migraine!

-The leaf of the ginko tree is an extremely popular herb for headache, but the medical evidence is still hotly disputed.
+The leaf of the ginko tree is an extremely popular headache treatment, but the medical evidence is still hotly disputed.
 Ginko is said to improve the flow of blood and get more oxygen to the brain, hence not only relieving headache but improving memory and alertness as well.
 There are some nice teas sold with ginko and peppermint, so why not give it a try?

 Note that Ginko is one of those herbs that can cause side effects when taken with headache medications, including aspirin and lithium.